zhujingyang520/vlsi_project/README.md

 timing and SI optimization, we are not able to set the RC extraction effort level to medium.
 As a compromise, we set the extraction level to *low* here.
 Keep in mind that in a commercial standard cell library, the foundry will always provide you with the QRC technology file.

+On UST server, we provide the compiled QRC technology file from NCSU FreePDK 45nm.
+It is possible for you to include the QRC file when you import the design.
+A new version of `mmc2.view` is provided for your reference to include the technology file as well as SI library file (\*.cdb).
+As before the data path of library needs to be modified accordingly based on your system.

 After the post-route timing and SI optimization are conducted, 2 additional files are required for the later post-layout simulation: